bradyclifford/bradyclifford.github.io/_posts/2025-04-25-Conways-Law.md

 Without product-mode thinking, Conway’s Law tends to push systems toward fragmentation and coordination overhead.

+One of the clearest descriptions of this distinction comes from Fowler’s *Products Over Projects*:

+> “A pre-defined solution or outstanding scope gets funded.
+A team gets funded.”

+That difference completely changes organizational behavior.

+When funding follows temporary scope, ownership becomes temporary too.

 ---

 # Domain-Driven Design Changes Team Design Too